 Staff should take care to ensure that they do not appear to accept a gift that may be construed as a bribe or lead the giver to expect preferential treatment.
-Staff are required to familiarise themselves with the content of the school's conflicts of interest policy which requires disclosure of gifts in excess of the de minimis limit of £250 p.a.
+Staff are required to familiarise themselves with the content of the school's conflict of interest and anti-corruption and bribery policy which requires disclosure of gifts in excess of the de minimis limit of £250 p.a.